 Alligators Tram Tour

-To learn more about these fascinating reptiles plan a visit to Highlands Hammock to take a tram tour!
+To learn more about these fascinating reptiles, plan a visit to Highlands Hammock and take a tram tour!

-- Park entry fees apply.
-Tickets are sold on the day of the tour at the Hammock Inn.
+- Park entry fees apply and tickets are sold on the day of the tour at the Hammock Inn

 Hours of Operation

 - Tours run daily at 11 a.m. and 1 p.m. during season

 - A 3 p.m. tour may be added to meet visitor demand

 - Holiday schedule may differ; please contact the Hammock Inn for details